 From 2014 to 2019 he held the position of Music Director of Milton Keynes City Orchestra in the UK.
 Previously he was Artistic Director and Chief Conductor of the Philharmonic Orchestra of Murmansk in Russia where he was the catalyst of its success and growth in both opera and concert performances.

 Damian is a passionate advocate for music education and the right for anyone to access music.
 He has been involved in education projects worldwide and is Music and Artistic Director of National Youth String Orchestra of Great Britain.

 Damian’s recording of Ghedini and Casella on the Naxos label was highly acclaimed by The Guardian (“fine live performances [are] scrupulously conducted by Damian Iorio”) and was awarded the prestigious “Choc” rating by Le Monde de la Musique magazine.
 A recent release with the RAI National Symphony Orchestra was described as “…the best thing Naxos has put out in years” by Records International online.

-In 2006 Damian received the Knight of the Order of Sant’Agata from the Republic of San Marino in recognition for his services to music.
+Damian received the Knight of the Order of Sant’Agata from the Republic of San Marino in recognition for his services to music.
 He is also an avid cyclist and especially enjoys riding in the mountains.

 “A stunning performance...exciting, dramatic, thoughtful and introspective.
 It’s hard to think of all those adjectives imposed onto one performance but this was it.
 Iorio coaxed a great deal out of the Royal Liverpool Philharmonic Orchestra and it worked.”